-As it turned out, we were dealing with recurring, increasing, locally spreading and locally metastasizing tumorous tissue proliferations.
+As it turned out, we were dealing with recurring, increasing, locally spreading and locally metastasizing tumorous tissue proliferations also with a cyst-like bone defect.
 Histologically, these nodules and sheets contained well formed, at times densely packed capillaries / blood vessels, synovial tissue and myofibroblasts without clear signs of malignancy but without a delineated capsule.
 No infectious parameters were identified in locally collected fluid, blood tests or in histology of biopsies.

-The damage started between metacarpal II and III and ended up with metastasized spread between metacarpal II and V. Main complaint was pain and subsequent insomnia.
+The damage started between metacarpals II and III and ended up with metastasized spread between metacarpals II and V. Main complaint was recurring tissue growth, pain and subsequent insomnia.
 Pain levels started to become profusely excessive in October 2007.
 I slept little if any, around 2-3 hours a night, probably between beginning of October 2007 and April 15th 2008, with little exception.
 Before too long, I was completely stressed out.

-New occurences of tissue growths were noted in January 2008 and in March 2008; two lumbrical muscles were removed that contained scattered white nodules looking like Amanita muscaria. – The quality of that little bit of sleep got considerably worse.
+New occurrences of tissue growths were noted in January 2008 and in March 2008; two lumbrical muscles were removed that contained scattered white nodules (looking like Amanita muscaria).
+The quality of that little bit of sleep got considerably worse.
 My whole life fell apart.
 I could not think.
 I could not focus.
 I woke up in the middle of the night, of almost every night, all systems activated by pain.
 I was completely at the mercy of this pain and what grew there in my hand, my private life and job life disintegrating week by week.

-Specialized anesthetic drug regimen were attempted to contain the pain (up to 400 mg Tramal, up to 2400 mg Neurontin, up to 6 x 500 mg Mefenacid, up to 6 x 500 mg Panadol, Transtec skin patches, Morphine injections, to name some of them) but only managed to cause temporary collateral liver damage.
-I dropped out unconscious after enough drugs were delivered – so 200 mg Tramal tablets would yield 1/2 an hour of peace (but waking up dizzy, with a dry mouth and full pain after that was not funny, not mentioning withdrawal symptoms after I stopped it), a type of peace also delivered by subcutaneous Morphine injections.
+Specialized anesthetic drug regimen were attempted to contain the pain (up to 400 mg Tramal, up to 2400 mg Neurontin, up to 6 x 500 mg Mefenacid, up to 6 x 500 mg Panadol, Transtec skin patches, Morphine injections, to name some of them) but only managed to cause temporary collateral liver enzyme elevation.
+I dropped out unconscious after enough drugs were delivered – so 200 mg Tramal tablets would yield 1/2 an hour of peace (but waking up dizzy, with a dry mouth and full pain after that was not funny, not mentioning withdrawal symptoms after I stopped it), a type of peace also delivered by subcutaneous Morphine injections which I had as stationary patient.
 Some drugs that were tried made the pain even worse.

 What type of tumorous soft tissue process this was did not become entirely clear, particularly with respect to the question why it spread with metastasizing nodules or tissue plates.
-Infectious causes were ruled out which, technically, still does not rule out some atypical mycobacterial infections despite one laboratory having done specific cultures for this question.
+Infectious causes were not identified despite extensive testing, which, technically, still does not rule out some atypical mycobacterial infections despite one laboratory having done specific cultures for this question.
 There was no indication for infectious, autoimmune, rheumatic or metabolic disturbance; a clearly elevated CA 72-4 tumor marker later normalized (after the amputation).

-After all available medical options to achieve fast and solid pain relief and surgical attempts to contain the spread of these tissue nodules had failed, and as additional causes of pain were neither sought nor considered, not treated or avoided, I was exhausted, fully in pain, unable to sleep, unable to be awake, unable to work, unable to read a book, unable to watch a movie, and after half a year of serious insomnia at the edge of considering assisted suicide which people close to me knew.
+After all offered medical options to achieve fast and solid pain relief and surgical attempts to contain the spread of these tissue nodules had failed, and as additional causes of severe pain (severe suture inflammations, widespread vessel thromboses in the hand) were neither sought nor considered, not treated or avoided, I was exhausted, fully in pain, unable to sleep, unable to be awake, unable to work, unable to read a book, unable to watch a movie, and after half a year of serious insomnia at the edge of considering assisted suicide which people close to me knew.

 Surgical excision with a large safety margin was found to be the only treatment option.
-As I was judged to not be legally competent to make my own decisions, mainly due to severe chronic pain but also due to the overall stress situation, a close family member and the surgeon discussed technical options together, and they ultimately decided over my treatment.
+As I had judged myself and was judged to not be legally competent to make my own decisions then, mainly due to more than severe chronic pain (painful tumor growths, extensive vessel thrombosis, severe inflammatory suture reactions) but also due to the overall stress situation, a close family member and the surgeon discussed technical options together, and they ultimately decided over my treatment.

 A right below elbow amputation was performed on April 15th 2008.
 Initially and due to being overwhelmed by both the previous treatments and hospitalizations and the amputation, I suffered from post traumatic stress disorder and was not able to focus well, but I got treatment immediately and subsequently recovered from that.